yaacov/kubectl-mtv/README.md

 ### Prerequisites

-- Kubernetes cluster with MTV installed
+- Kubernetes cluster with Forklift or MTV installed
 - kubectl installed and configured
 - Go 1.23+